CaZual-T/CZT-Mega-Sync/README.md

       - (Host) Requires a shared MEGA folder url+key. (the url that has both in one)<br>
       - (Host) Get this by sharing your folder on mega.<br>
       - (Client) The user that owns the shared folder will provide clients with the shared folder link.
-- Run the installer and complete the installation process.
-- Once installed, run the app as Administrator.
-- Click "Install Mega" and wait for the process to complete.
-- After installation, click "Detect Mega" to confirm it’s properly set up.
-- Paste the shared MEGA folder link.
-- Click "Auto Path". (currently only works for RoN)
-  - It should automatically detect something similar to:<br>
-    `D:\Program Files (x86)\Steam\steamapps\common\Ready Or Not\ReadyOrNot\Content\Paks`
-- Click "Save Config".
-- Before continuing, delete the folder currently holding all of your mods:
-  - Exception: If it’s already named *mod.czt*, or you just dont have a mods folder to begin with, skip this step.
-  - For example, mod.io has its own folder ~ delete the one holding the mods from other sites (the tool creates a new folder)<br>
-     *DO NOT DELETE mod.io if you see it.
-I was just using it as an example.*
->[!NOTE]
-      - MegaCZT is hard coded to only update folders named mod.czt currently.<br>
-      - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.
-- Finally, click "Download Folder" to begin downloading the mods.

 ## How setup as host (sync folder host)
 - Share a folder on mega.